ubcbraincircuits/whitepaper/source/data_sharing/open_science_framework.rst

 Open Science Framework
 ======================
-Open Science Framework (OSF) is a free and open source cloud-based data management system developed by the Center for Open Science.
+`Open Science Framework (OSF) <https://osf.io/>`_ is a free and open source cloud-based data management system developed by the `Center for Open Science <https://cos.io/>`_.

-The following introduction is based on the OSF Guides.
+The following introduction is based on the `OSF Guides <https://help.osf.io/hc/en-us>`_.

 Storage and Backup
 ------------------
-OSF uses Google Cloud for active and archival storage, and Amazon Glacier as a backup location.
+OSF uses Google Cloud for active and archival storage and Amazon Glacier as a backup location.

 Location
 --------
 The U.S. is OSF’s default storage location.
 A variety of storage locations are available, including Canada (Montreal).
 The global (default) storage location can be changed and will be applied to new projects and components.
-Each project can also have its own storage location.
+Each project and component can also have its own storage location.

 Size limits
 -----------